dataloop-ai/dtlpy-documentation/tutorials/data_management/cloud_storage/binding_with_azure/chapter.md

 6. Go to the Function App -> Select your function -> Configuration (Under Settings section)
        * add the 3 secrets vars DATASET_ID, DTLPY_USERNAME, DTLPY_PASSWORD

 **Done!
-Now your storage blob will sync with the Dataloop dataset**
+Now your storage blob will be synced with the Dataloop dataset**